adamjmurray/ruby-rtmidi/README.md

 Development Notes
 =================

-Currently only working on OS X.
+Currently only working on OS X (although in theory it will work on Windows if you compile the ext folder manually).
-So far, just have a basic proof-of-concept to list the available MIDI inputs and outputs via Ruby.
+So far you can list MIDI I/O ports, send 3-byte messages to output ports, and listen for 3-byte message on input ports (in other words, no support for sysex messages yet).

 To build, you need XCode and the command line tools.
 Specifically, you need g++ on your PATH.
 Then, from the root of this repository you can do: